-DA investigating officer-involved shooting in Haverhill
+DA: Police shoot man during domestic violence response

 HAVERHILL, Mass.
-(AP) - One person was taken to the hospital early Friday after being shot in what authorities are calling an officer-involved shooting in Massachusetts, according to a statement from the office of Essex District Attorney Jonathan Blodgett.
+(AP) - Police in Massachusetts shot a man multiple times while responding to a domestic violence call early Friday, according to a statement from the office of Essex District Attorney Jonathan Blodgett.

+“In the course of their response, they shot a male multiple times,” the statement said.

-The man shot in Haverhill was taken to Lawrence General Hospital, then transported to a Boston hospital, according to the statement.
+The man was taken to Lawrence General Hospital, then transported to a Boston hospital, according to the statement.

 The district attorney’s office is investigating.